canonical/kafka-operator/docs/reference/autogeneration-analysis.md

 - No drift possible by construction

 **Cons**
-- Does not reproduce orphaned libraries on Charmhub (e.g. `kafka_libs`, `kafka_snap` — published once in 2022, no longer in the repo).
+- Does not reproduce orphaned libraries on Charmhub (e.g. `kafka_libs`, `kafka_snap` — published once in 2022, no longer in the repository).
 This is arguably correct behaviour.

 ### Output handling: committed vs. build-time

-Once Approach 2 is chosen, there is a second decision: **commit the generated Markdown to the repo and verify with CI, or generate at build time and gitignore the output.**
+Once Approach 2 is chosen, there is a second decision: **commit the generated Markdown to the repository and verify with CI, or generate at build time and exclude the output from version control.**

 #### Option A — Commit generated files + CI drift check